 A. Department managers are responsible for establishing, maintaining, and supporting a system of internal controls, as well as discouraging circumvention of University internal controls and policies.

 1. Adequate supervision and ongoing monitoring is necessary to ensure that internal controls are operating as intended, and to ensure the reliability of accounting and operational controls by pointing out errors, omissions, exceptions, and inconsistencies in procedures.

 2. Department managers should periodically review departmental procedures to ensure that the general principles of internal control are being followed.
 Management is responsible for strengthening internal controls when weaknesses are detected.

-B. Audit and Management Services is responsible for reviewing the adequacy of departmental internal controls and for reporting any findings to the appropriate campus management.
+B. Audit and Advisory Services is responsible for reviewing the adequacy of departmental internal controls and for reporting any findings to the appropriate campus management.
 External auditors also study UCSF's overall system of internal controls.

 C. Department managers are responsible for prompt corrective action on all internal control findings and recommendations made by internal and external auditors.
 The audit process is completed only after managers receive the audit results and take action to correct internal control weaknesses, improve systems, or demonstrate that management action is not warranted.